-The nonlinear version of the shortwave radiation scheme (described in details in Part IV: Physical processes) uses six spectral intervals with transmission functions derived from a line-by-line code (Dubuisson et al., 1996).
+The non-linear version of the shortwave radiation scheme (described in details in section IV: Physical processes - 2.2.
+The pre-CY32R2 shortwave radiation scheme) used six spectral intervals with transmission functions derived from a line-by-line code (Dubuisson et al., 1996).

-The nonlinear scheme is reasonably fast for application in 4D-Var and has, therefore, been linearized without a priori modifications.
-The only modification with respect to the nonlinear model is using two spectral intervals with transmission functions (instead of six intervals used in the nonlinear model) in order to reduce the computational cost.
+The non-linear scheme is reasonably fast for application in 4D-Var and has, therefore, been linearized without a priori modifications.
+The only modification with respect to the non-linear model is using two spectral intervals with transmission functions (instead of six intervals used in the former operational non-linear model) in order to reduce the computational cost.

-(b) The longwave radiation scheme
+3.7.2 The longwave radiation scheme